liggitt/kubernetes-website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

   conversion:
     # a Webhook strategy instruct API server to call an external webhook for any conversion between custom resources.
     strategy: Webhook
-    # webhookClientConfig is required when strategy is `Webhook` and it configure the webhook endpoint to be
-    # called by API server.
+    # webhook is required when strategy is `Webhook` and it configures the webhook endpoint to be called by API server.
-    webhookClientConfig:
+    webhook:
+      # conversionReviewVersions indicates what ConversionReview versions are understood/preferred by the webhook.
+      # The first version in the list understood by the API server is sent to the webhook.
+      # The webhook must respond with a ConversionReview object in the same version it received.
+      conversionReviewVersions: ["v1","v1beta1"]
+      clientConfig:
         service:
           namespace: default
           name: example-conversion-webhook-server
           path: /crdconvert
-      caBundle: <pem encoded ca cert that signs the server cert used by the webhook>
+        caBundle: "Ci0tLS0tQk...<base64-encoded PEM bundle>...tLS0K"
   # either Namespaced or Cluster
   scope: Namespaced
   names: